Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Background

-More generally, any positive Borel finite measure $\nu$ which satisfies this property is called a harmonic measure.
+More generally, any positive finite Borel measure $\nu$ which satisfies this property and gives no mass to the singularities and the non-hyperbolic leaves is called a harmonic measure.

-There is a correspondence between harmonic currents, which are more intrinsic, and harmonic measures, which is described by the following theorem (see Nguyên \cite[theorem 2.7]{Nguyen}, the result are stated for linearisable singularities but they also hold for merely hyperbolic singularities here given lemma \ref{prop:typepoincare}, see in particular \cite[lemma 4.3 and proof of proposition 4.2]{DNSHeat}): \begin{thm}Consider on $M$ a holomorphic foliation by curves $\mathscr{F}$ with a finite set of singularities, all of which are hyperbolic. \begin{itemize} \item The relation $\nu = T \wedge \mathrm{vol}_g$ is a one-to-one correspondence between the convex cone of harmonic currents $T$ and the convex cone of harmonic measures $\nu$ (with respect to the Poincaré type metric $g$), \item If $T$ is extremal, then $\nu =T\wedge\mathrm{vol}_g$ is ergodic, \item Each harmonic measure $\nu$ is $D_t$-invariant for every $t \geq 0$, i.e.
+There is a correspondence between harmonic currents, which are more intrinsic as they do not depend on the choice of a metric, and harmonic measures, which is described by the following theorem: \begin{thm}Consider on $M$ a holomorphic foliation by curves $\mathscr{F}$ with a finite set of singularities, all of which are hyperbolic.
+Let $g$ be a Poincaré-type metric.
+Let $T$ be a positive harmonic current directed by $\mathscr{F}$. \begin{itemize} \item The current $T$ can be extended to a positive closed harmonic current on $M$ (see \cite{BerndtssonSibony} for a definition and proof), \item The relation $T\mapsto \nu = T \wedge \mathrm{vol}_g$ is a one-to-one correspondence between the convex cone of harmonic currents $T$ and the convex cone of harmonic measures $\nu$ (with respect to the Poincaré type metric $g$), \item The current $T$ is extremal in the convex cone of directed positive harmonic currents, if and only if $\nu =T\wedge\mathrm{vol}_g$ is \emph{ergodic}, that is, every Borel subset of $X$ which is saturated by leaves has full or zero measure with respect to $\nu$, \item Assume that $g$ is transversely continuous.
+Then each harmonic measure $\nu$ is $D_t$-invariant for every $t \geq 0$, i.e.

-for every $f \in \Leb^1(\nu)$. \end{itemize} \end{thm} We refer to the reference for the precise definition of ergodicity and extremality.